UpdateSecret

 Example

-The following example shows how to modify the description of a secret.
+The following example shows how to change the description of a secret.
 The JSON request string input and response output displays formatted code with white space and line breaks for better readability.
 Submit your input as a single line JSON string.

 Sample Request